ciotlosm/lovelace-thermostat-dark-card/entity-attributes-card/README.md

 # Entity attributes

-Entity attributes allows you to show basic attributes for an entity in a card.
+Entity attributes allows you to show basic attributes from multiple entities.

 ![enitty-attributes-card](https://user-images.githubusercontent.com/7738048/42425143-1269d5d4-8321-11e8-8a42-136aefb2220a.png)